manasthakur/learn-vim/modules/module5.md

 Vimawesome is a great resource that sorts plugins submitted to the website based on categories and popularity.
-Tim Pope writes awesome plugins that blend into Vim so smoothly, that people often wonder whether they are part of the default Vim itself.
+TPope writes awesome plugins that blend into Vim so smoothly, that people often wonder whether they are part of the default Vim itself.
 Junegunn writes super-performing plugins with a sleek interface.
 Shougo writes heavyweight but feature-rich plugins.